demisto/content/Packs/cyberark_AIM/Integrations/CyberArkPAS/README.md

 Use this integration to create, list, modify and delete entities in the PAS solution.
-This integration was integrated and tested with version11.4 of CyberArk Privileged Account Security
+This integration was integrated and tested with version 11.4 of CyberArk Privileged Account Security
 ## Configure CyberArkPAS on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.